tprasadtp/ubuntu-post-install/README.md

 - In short?
 Ubuntu, its official flavors (Kubuntu,Ubuntu Mate etc), Linux Mint and Elementary derivatives of the supported Ubuntu release.
 - But Travis CI tests are run only on Ubuntu versions.
-- Following is the list of distributions/versions supported.

 ```none
 Ubuntu 17.10        Artful Aardvark